 How to get there: It’s just a 15-minute walk from Hemel Hempstead town centre.

-If you’re planning a trip to one of the best indoor ski slopes in the UK, don’t forget to book an Advance ticket via our website or our Train Tickets app for zero booking fees.
+If you’re planning a trip to one of the best indoor ski slopes in the UK, don’t forget to book an Advance ticket via our website or our Train Tickets app.
 You can also find information on how to get cheaper train tickets via our special offers page.
 If you need more information, you can contact us here.

 The UK is bursting with fun activities.
 Whether you’re visiting one of the best castles in the UK, the best theme parks in the UK, or the best waterparks in the UK, you can always travel by train.
 CrossCountry has services running up and down the country to ensure you can get to the places you need to be.